jawah/niquests/README.md

 Niquests, is the “**Safest**, **Fastest[^10]**, **Easiest**, and **Most advanced**” Python HTTP Client.
 Production Ready!

 ✔️ **Try before you switch:** [See Multiplexed in Action](https://replit.com/@ahmedtahri4/Python#main.py)<br>
-📖 **See why you should switch:** [Read about 10 reasons why](https://medium.com/dev-genius/10-reasons-you-should-quit-your-http-client-98fd4c94bef3)
+📖 **See why you should switch:** [Read about 10 reasons why](https://medium.com/dev-genius/10-reasons-you-should-quit-your-http-client-98fd4c94bef3), and ["_Revived the promise made six years ago for Requests 3_"](https://medium.com/@ahmed.tahri/revived-the-promise-made-six-years-ago-for-requests-3-37b440e6a064)

 <details>
   <summary>👆 <b>Look at the feature table comparison</b> against <i>requests, httpx and aiohttp</i>!</summary>